loicreynier/awesome-modding/README.md

 > Load order manipulation tools.

 - [LOOT](https://loot.github.io) - Automatic Load Order Optimization Tool that checks for errors (such as incompatibilities and missing requirements) and notifies you of any issues that it detects.
+- [Modwat.ch](https://www.nexusmods.com/skyrim/mods/56640) - Program to upload and share your mod list and INI files to [modwat.ch](https://modwat.ch).

 ### The Elder Scrolls V: Skyrim